dmurdoch/rgl/cran-comments.md

 that will allow the `rayshader` package to update to more reliable `rgl` calls, and added an example mouse handler for panning the display.

+I have run revdep checks and identified no issues.